alan-ppl/alan/README.md

 * backend uses named tensors (so we don't have to worry about named dimensions).

 TODOs (B/T):
-* Implement and test SamplingType.
-* Tests for TorchDimDist.
-  - note that sample_dims is supposed to be all the samples in the output, not just the extra ones.
-* Tests for LP_Plate (explicitly construct some LP_Plates, and sum out.
-Do we get what we expect?)

 TODOs (L):
-* Problem:
+* Checking:
-  - Check that all names are unique.
-  - Check that the structure of P matches the structure of Q.
-  - write problem.groupvarname2Kdim(K)
+  - check scoping
+  - check platedims with inputs, parameter and data.
 * Check reduce_logQ for IndependentSample
 * Source term tricks
 * Enumerating discrete variables
 * Syntax for Timeseries

 logPQ:
 * The "magic" happens in here.
 * Note that this is structured the way it is for efficiency:
   - logPQ_plate takes P, Q, samples etc for a sub-plate of the program, and returns a single tensor (summing out K and the platedim).
   - this function can easily be split across the plate and checkpointed.
 * P, Q are nested dicts containing the prior and approximate posterior.
 Structure must match exactly.
 * sample_data has the same structure as P.
 * inputs_params is a nested dict, with the same "Plating" structure as P, Q or sample_data.
 * extra_log_factors is a nested dict, with the same "Plating" structure as P, Q or sample_data.
 * Using the source-term trick to compute moments or importance weights is easy enough.
 Computing the conditionals for sampling is much more painful:
   - Use standard parallelisation tricks to sample from the unsplit latents at the top.
   - Then recompute the split log-prob, fixing the split latents at the top.

 Sampling:
   * When sampling there's always a K-dimension.